Leadership Overview

 Karen Korotzer - Chief Executive Officer

 Karen Korotzer, the Chief Executive Officer at The ARC - Oneida Lewis Chapter, directs the organization's overall strategic vision and operational execution.
-Overseeing all departments, Korotzer ensures the delivery of a full spectrum of services, including educational, vocational, residential, and family support programs, to individuals with developmental disabilities.
-This leadership role involves fostering strong relationships with community stakeholders, government agencies, and families to advocate for the rights and needs of the people served.
-By driving innovation in service delivery and ensuring compliance with regulatory standards, Karen Korotzer maintains the chapter's commitment to enhancing the quality of life for its constituents.
-The Chief Executive Officer's purview extends to financial oversight, program development, and staff leadership, all aimed at advancing the mission of The ARC - Oneida Lewis Chapter.
+Overseeing all departments, Korotzer ensures the delivery of a full spectrum of services, including educational, vocational, residential, and family support programs for individuals with developmental disabilities.
+This leadership role involves fostering strong community partnerships and advocating for the rights and needs of the people served.
+By guiding the executive team, Karen Korotzer drives the organization's mission to enhance independence and improve the quality of life for individuals and their families.
+The Chief Executive Officer's purview extends to financial oversight, program development, and ensuring compliance with all regulatory standards, solidifying The ARC - Oneida Lewis Chapter's position as a vital resource in Utica, New York.

 Vincent Vetere - Chief Financial Officer